-To obtain the best results when exporting tabular information, Infix needs to be told which areas to treat as tables.
+To obtain the best results when exporting tabular information, Infix Pro PDF Editor needs to be told which areas to treat as tables.
 Without this information, table are treated as normal paragraphs and columns resulting in poor output.

 Marking up a table